 Accessibility Services promotes equal access for students with disabilities and/or health conditions and provides educational resources and opportunities for students to empower them to achieve success and become lifelong learners.

 Accessibility Services offers specialized advising for students who self-identify with our department.
 Accessibility Services advisors advocate for equal access, accommodations and respect for students with disabilities in the campus communities.

-Services through Accessibility Services are complimentary for all students.
+Services through Accessibility Services are provided at no additional cost to all students.

-For locations, hours and contact information for each campus Accessibility Services, please consult the JWU Directory.
+For locations, hours and contact information for the Academic and Career Excellence Center on the Charlotte Campus, please consult the JWU Directory.

 Students With Disabilities

 Students with disabilities and/or health conditions requesting accommodations, including housing accommodations, should contact Accessibility Services.
 Students requesting accommodations will be asked to provide documentation of their disability/health condition, which supports the need for the requested accommodation.

 Some programs of study at the university have technical standards.
 Students with disabilities who require accommodations in order to meet technical standards must contact Accessibility Services.